borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 {: #conclusion }
 Personal assessment currently is that Bitcoin has 51% chance of growing and expanding
 (in 2017 was 30% and in 2013 maybe 10% then).
-The longer it exists (15 years so far) the higher are chances of succeeding (Lindy effect).
+The longer it exists (15 years so far) the higher are chances of succeeding (Lindy effect), as it grows stronger and becomes more robust.
 Like any investment it is a bet, as any decision in life is.
 For risky ones, invest only what you can afford to lose.
 DYOR (Do Your Own Research) and make your probability for each hypothetical scenario.